pamyjak/portfolio/README.md

 - In 2017, I participated in programing competitions offered at my state college using ```C++```, and this is when I realized something: I ***love*** solving problems!
 The process of getting a bunch of mini-problems to solve in a small amount of time really resonated with me, and firmly solidified where I want my career to be.

 - During Summer 2019, I started to push my Game Dev skills.
 I decided to code plugins for Minecraft Java, to no one’s surprise using ```Java```.
-This was not like my past experiences with ```Java``` though, now I was working with ```Maven``` and other recourses to package my work together.
-Furthermore, I was using the ```Spigot API```, and this was my first experience reading large amounts of technical documentation.
+This was not like my past experiences with ```Java``` though, since I had to work with ```Maven``` and other recourses to package my projects together.
+Furthermore, I was using the ```Spigot API```, and this was my first experience reading and working with large amounts of technical documentation.

 - In 2019, I started at university as a full-time student studying Computer Science *~~(AND Mechanical Engineering)~~*.
 It was at Uni that I worked more in-depth with ```C```, ```Linux```, and eventually ```Java``` again.
 I found a new understanding for how to write code that doesn’t just get the job done; but does so quickly, cleanly, and efficiently.
 I learned that computer science is just math in disguise, but I like math so I’ll take that as a win!